atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 $ sudo yum install -y atom.x86_64.rpm
 ```

-##### Fedora and Related
+##### Fedora (dnf)

-To download and install the latest release of Atom on Fedora or other systems that use the DNF package manager:
+To install the latest release of Atom on Fedora or other systems that use the DNF package manager:

 ``` command-line
 $ sudo dnf install -y atom.x86_64.rpm
 ```

-##### SUSE and Related
+##### SUSE (zypp)

-To download and install the latest release of Atom on openSUSE or other systems that use the Zypp package manager:
+To install the latest release of Atom on openSUSE or other systems that use the Zypp package manager:

 ``` command-line
 $ sudo zypper in -y atom.x86_64.rpm